conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 }
 ```

-The modernized Java SDK uses reactive programming for asynchronous operations rather than CompletableFutures.
+The new Java SDK uses reactive programming for asynchronous operations rather than CompletableFutures.
 This
 allows us to think of receiving as a potentially infinite stream of messages instead of invoking periodic message
 handlers like the example above.
 Things of note:

-* Auto-complete has been removed.
-* Auto-renew is done using the ServiceBusReceiverAsyncClient's `renewMessageLock(ServiceBusReceivedMessage, Duration)`
-  overload or ServiceBusReceiverClient's `renewMessageLock(ServiceBusReceivedMessage, Duration, Consumer<Throwable>)`.
 * [Project Reactor](https://projectreactor.io) has a plethora of operators that can transform, limit, apply
   back-pressure, etc. to reactive Streams.
+* The auto lock renewal feature is made available via an explicit helper method on both the sync and async clients in
+contrast to the previous model where this was a feature available only in the async way of receiving messages.
+    * ServiceBusReceiverClient: `renewMessageLock(ServiceBusReceivedMessage, Duration, Consumer<Throwable>)`
+    * ServiceBusReceiverAsyncClient : `renewMessageLock(ServiceBusReceivedMessage, Duration)`
+* The feature to auto complete messages in the async way of receiving messages has been removed in favor of
+maintaining feature parity between the sync and async clients.
+This means that you will need to explicitly call the
+`complete()` or `abandon()` methods on the receiver as needed for every message you receive.

-The sample below shows the async client receiving messages.
+The sample below shows the async receiver client receiving messages using reactive programming model:

 ```java
 ServiceBusReceiverAsyncClient asyncReceiver = new ServiceBusClientBuilder()